norcams/docs-enduser/docs/hpc.rst

 Note that the nature of HPC workloads allows for no overcommit of CPU and memory resources.
-The HPC instances are consuming their CPU and memory even when idle, and as a result the HPC instances is much more expensive than normal workloads. **Please make sure to actually use the resources given to an instance** whenever the instance is running.
+The HPC instances are consuming their CPU and memory even when idle, and as a result HPC instances are much more expensive than normal instances. **Please make sure to actually use the resources given to an instance** whenever the instance is running.
 Delete the instance when it's no longer needed.